amadeus4dev/developer-guides/docs/examples/prototypes.md

 We have prototypes available in [GitHub](https://github.com/amadeus4dev).

-Here on this page, we have listed down our prototypes(examples or demos) based on **use case** for your convenience.
+Here in this page, we have listed down our prototypes(examples or demos) based on **use case** for your convenience.

 | Use Cases                   | Amadeus APIs used                                                                                                | Technology           | GitHub Link                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |